-Teaching and performing in venues such as Berklee College of Music, The Bowery Ballroom, Symphony Space, Dollywood’s Festival of Nations, an interview on NPR’s Tell Me More, and an official showcase at SXSW 2012 in Austin, Jarana Beat weaves a truly colorful journey through the Afro-Amerindian culture of Mexico.
+Teaching and performing in venues such as Berklee College of Music, The Bowery Ballroom, Smithsonian Museum of the American Indian, Symphony Space, Dollywood’s Festival of Nations, an interview on NPR’s Tell Me More, and an official showcase at SXSW 2012 in Austin, Jarana Beat weaves a truly colorful journey through the Afro-Amerindian culture of Mexico.

 Aside from performances, Jarana Beat is involved in additional projects, including educational programs and cultural outreach.
 For more information, Projects page.

 If you are interested in downloading the band’s technical rider/stage plot, click here.